fabien-h/macos-web-dev-setup/README.md

 Development environment setup after a clean Mac OS install
 ===================

 This is what is use as a playground.
-I mainly do front end js with frameworks like ember or meteor and some node.
-So, zero python, zero ruby and a very few PHP for me.
+I mainly do full stack js with react / meteor / raw node and sometimes ember.
+Rarely python or ruby and some PHP legacy code.

 At first, check updates via the appstore.